-- 5.4.4 The Tribal Gaming Commission shall transmit the Applicant's application, file and eligibility determination report to the NIGC and the State Gaming Agency. - 5.4.5 The Tribal Gaming Commission shall maintain the applicant's file, including applications, background investigation reports, and eligibility determination reports, for inspection by the NIGC for no less than five (5) years from the date of termination of employment. - 5.4.6 The Tribal Gaming Commission, when it does not license an Applicant, shall notify the NIGC and forward copies of the Tribal Gaming Commission's eligibility determination report and the investigative report (if any). - 5.4.7 No license shall be issued to a key employee or a primary management official until the occurrence of either of these events: - (A) receipt of notification that the NIGC has no objection to the issuance of a license; or - (B) the expiration of the thirty (30) day period for NIGC review under 25 CFR § 558.3(c).
+- 5.4.4 The Tribal Gaming Commission shall transmit the Applicant's application, file and eligibility determination report to the NIGC and the State Gaming Agency. - 5.4.5 The Tribal Gaming Commission shall maintain the applicant's file, including applications, background investigation reports, and eligibility determination reports, for inspection by the NIGC for no less than five (5) years from the date of termination of employment. - 5.4.6 The Tribal Gaming Commission, when it does not license an Applicant, shall notify the NIGC and forward copies of the Tribal Gaming Commission's eligibility determination report and the investigative report (if any). - 5.4.7 No license shall be issued to a key employee or a primary management official until the occurrence of either of these events: - (A) receipt of notification that the NIGC has no objection to the issuance of a license; or - (B) the expiration of the thirty (30) day period for NIGC review under 25 CFR § 558.3(c). - 5.4.8 If, within the thirty (30) day period provided for NIGC review under 25 CFR § 558.3(c), NIGC provides the Commission with a statement itemizing objections to the issuance of the license, the Commission shall reconsider the application, taking into account the objections itemized by NIGC.
+The Commission shall then determine whether to issue a license in light of the NIGC objection(s) and the Commission's determination shall be final.

-- 5.4.8 If, within the thirty (30) day period provided for NIGC review under 25 CFR § 558.3(c), NIGC provides the Commission with a statement itemizing objections to the issuance of the license, the Commission shall reconsider the application, taking into account the objections itemized by NIGC.
-The Commission shall then determine whether to issue a license in light of the NIGC objection(s) and the Commission's determination shall be final. - 5.4.9 Upon any final decision not to license an applicant, the Commission shall notify the NIGC of that decision. - 5.5 License Application Submission to NIGC.
-The Tribal Gaming Commission may contract with any entity, with approval from the Executive Council, and authorize such entity to receive and process fingerprint cards for background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records maintained by the Federal Bureau of Investigation.
-The Tribal Gaming Commission, if it chooses not to contract with any other entity, may designate the NIGC as its authorized entity for receiving and processing fingerprint cards for background investigation purposes, so long as such background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records information shall, at a minimum, include a check of criminal history records information maintained by the Federal Bureau of Investigation. - 5.5.1 Notification and MOU with NIGC.
+- 5.4.9 Upon any final decision not to license an applicant, the Commission shall notify the NIGC of that decision. - 5.5 License Application Submission to NIGC.
+The Tribal Gaming Commission will coordinate with the Mendocino County Sheriff's Department, or other law enforcement agency with approval from the Executive Council, and authorize such entity to receive and process fingerprint cards for background investigation purposes, so long as such background investigation shall, at a minimum, include a check of criminal history records including criminal records maintained by the Federal Bureau of Investigation.
+The Tribal Gaming Commission, if it chooses not to coordinate with a local law enforcement agency, may, with approval from the Executive Council, designate the NIGC as its authorized entity for receiving and processing fingerprint cards for background investigation purposes, so long as such background investigation purposes, so long as such background investigation purposes. - 5.5.1 Notification and MOU with NIGC.
 If the Tribal Gaming Commission chooses to utilize the NIGC pursuant to Section 5.5 above, The Tribal Gaming Commission, with consent of the Executive Council, shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC.
 Before obtaining and processing fingerprint cards for background investigation purposes, the Tribal Gaming Commission shall enter into a Memorandum of Understanding (MOU) with the NIGC providing, that any and all results obtained from the fingerprint cards for background investigation purposes shall be viewed by Tribal government officials only.